 - Round robin play can be mixed, men only or women only.
 It can also be played across levels or within levels.

-Challenge Courts are assigned by skill level as follows, but can be used by other levels if assigned skill levels are not utilizing them.
+Challenge Courts are assigned by skill level , but can be used by other levels if assigned skill levels are not utilizing them.

 What is a Challenge?